-UW Study Abroad offers a variety of programs that offer various benefits for students from all backgrounds in locations including Wisconsin, the United States, and abroad.
-While you never have to disclose your immigration status to anyone at UW Study Abroad, for undocumented and DACA students, choosing the right program is important because there are various logistical, financial, and legal considerations.
+We offer a variety of programs that offer various benefits for students from all backgrounds in locations including Wisconsin, the United States, and abroad.
+While you never have to disclose your immigration status to anyone at your UW-Madison study abroad office, for undocumented and DACA students, choosing the right program is important because there are various logistical, financial, and legal considerations.
 We are here to help you as you feel comfortable sharing your status and concerns related to your status.
 Any information you disclose will be kept private.
 Any information you disclose would only be shared with individuals with a legitimate need to know.

 Students without a legal status in the United States are encouraged not to participate in a program outside of the United States because of the likelihood of not being able to reenter the U.S., but should consider a virtual program or a domestic program.
 Completing a virtual program or a program within the U.S. can provide an intercultural or global learning experience.